teamairship/tslint-react-config/README.md

 ## Usage

-We assume you are using Prettier for code formatting.
+We assume you have and use Prettier for code formatting.

 ```bash
 yarn add -D @airship/tslint-react-config